PHI401 Research Ethics and Philosophy of Science I

 Examen Philosophicum or equivalent.

-Students must attend at least 65 % of the lectures and seminars.
+Students must attend at least 70 % of the lectures and seminars.
 Approved mandatory activites are valid until the end of the next course period.
-It is possible to hand in a a new term paper the subsequent year without attending lectures and seminars for that year.
+It is possible to hand in a new term paper the subsequent year without attending lectures and seminars for that year.

-Term paper (100%).
+Assignment: Term paper (100%).
+Pass/fail.
 No re-examination.
 In writing the term paper, students are required to make use of - and include references to - relevant course literature.
-They are encouraged to make use of additional literature as well, if they find it interesting or necessary to do so.
+They are encouraged to make use of additional literature as well, if they find it useful.